 Note: “Passing” is a concept that exists in several different marginalized communities.
 For example, it can be important for people of color to pass as white to avoid violence, and it can be important for Jewish people to pass as non-Jewish amid antisemitism.
-For more on the history (and present state; this is ongoing stuff) of passing beyond the trans variety, read this article from Transadvocate.
+In this article I specifically cover the way “passing” relates to being transgender.

 “Passing” is an inherently broken concept.
 You can only “pass” as something you’re not.
 To say a trans woman “passes” as a woman, is to say she isn’t really a woman.
 It is much more accurate to describe how one is read, not if one passes.
 “I was read as female at work today” is a lot more accurate than “I passed at work today”.
 Think about it: When cisgender people are misgendered (which happens often), is it accurate to say they weren’t passing?
 Does anyone ever hold cisgender people to the gold standard of passability?
 It never happens.
 Why do you think that is?